Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Caffeine can cause a short, but dramatic increase in your blood pressure, even if you don't have high blood pressure.
 It's unclear what causes this spike in blood pressure.
-Caffeine could block a hormone that helps keep your arteries widened.
+Some researchers believe that caffeine could block a hormone that helps keep your arteries widened.
 Others think that caffeine causes your adrenal glands to release more adrenaline, which causes your blood pressure to increase.

 Some people who regularly drink caffeinated beverages have a higher average blood pressure than do those who drink none.
-Others who regularly drink caffeinated beverages develop a tolerance to it.
-As a result, caffeine doesn't have a long-term effect on their blood pressure.
-It seems that caffeine has a stronger blood pressure increasing effect in people who are older than 70 or who are overweight.
+Others who regularly drink caffeinated beverages develop a tolerance to caffeine.
+As a result, caffeine doesn't have a long–term effect on their blood pressure.
+It seems that caffeine has a stronger blood pressure increasing effect in men who are older than 70 or who are overweight.

 Sheldon G. Sheps, M.D.

 Mayo Clinic is a not-for-profit organization.
 Proceeds from website advertising help support our mission.
 Mayo Clinic does not endorse non-Mayo products and services.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.